ipb-halle/MolPaintJS/README.md

 Test drive MolPaintJS on [GitHub.io](https://ipb-halle.github.io/MolPaintJS).

 ## Installation / Use
+* Build the code using `node build.js`
-* Copy the content of the `docs/` directory to an empty directory (hereafter referenced as PLUGIN_DIR) on your web server
+* Copy the content of the `dist/` directory to an empty directory (hereafter referenced as PLUGIN_DIR) on your web server
 * All pages using the plugin must include the following code snippet (preferably in the page header section):

 ```html